 You can participate in domains by joining the thin client device to a domain or by using roaming profiles.

 To join a domain, see

-- 1 Log in as an administrator.

-- 2 Go to Start > Control Panel > System.

-- The System window is displayed.

-- 3 In the Computer name, domain and workgroup settings section, click Change Settings.

-- The System Properties dialog box is displayed.

-- 4 Click Change option to change the domain or workgroup.

-- a Click Domain.

-- The Computer Name/Domain Changes dialog box is displayed.

-- b Enter the domain of your choice.

-- c Click OK.

-- 5 To join a thin client device to a domain, click Network ID.

-The Join a Domain or Workgroup wizard is displayed.
-On the first page of the wizard, select the option that describes your network.

-- Business Network-Click this option if your thin client is a part of business network and you use it to connect to other clients at work. - 1 Click Next. - 2 Select the option according to your company's network availability on a domain.

-If you select the option Network with a domain, then enter the following information:

-- User name
+- 1. Log in as an administrator. - 2.
+Go to Start > Control Panel > System.
+The System window is displayed. - 3.
+In the Computer name, domain and workgroup settings section, click Change Settings.
+The System Properties dialog box is displayed. - 4.
+Click Change option to change the domain or workgroup. - a) Click Domain. - The Computer Name/Domain Changes dialog box is displayed. - b) Enter the domain of your choice. - c) Click OK. - 5.
+To join a thin client device to a domain, click Network ID. - The Join a Domain or Workgroup wizard is displayed.
+On the first page of the wizard, select the option that describes your network. - Business Network-Click this option if your thin client is a part of business network and you use it to connect to other clients at work. - a.
+Click Next. - b.
+Select the option according to your company's network availability on a domain. - If you select the option Network with a domain, then enter the following information: - User name - Password - · Domain name c.
+To apply the changes, you must restart the computer.
+Click Finish.

-- Password

-- Domain name